primefaces/primefaces/docs/12_0_0/components/filedownload.md

 </h:commandButton>
 ```

-Similarly a more graphical presentation would be to use a `commandlink` with an image.
+Similarly, a more graphical presentation would be to use a `commandlink` with an image.

 ```xhtml
 <h:commandLink value="Download">